 Does this sound like something you would like to do?
 If yes, then let me introduce you to my book Superyacht Crew.
 Over the past four years, Melissa Ryan and I have worked onboard yachts in various positions.
 While you can absolutely follow the steps listed above, but if you would like more detailed help entering the industry than this is the book for you.
 Each year more people make the switch to working aboard superyachts.
 If you are serious about making this career yours then act now.

 Superyacht Crew: How to Start Your Career in the Superyacht Industry is full of information and secrets we learned from our combined years of yachting.
 This comprehensive guide has helped numerous friends and family members make this dream a reality.
 Now we want to help you!
 Get step by step instructions no matter where you are in your job search.
-Gain insider knowledge, use our yacht stewardess CV examples and find learn to ask the right questions in your
+Gain insider knowledge, use our yacht stewardess CV examples and find learn to ask the right questions in your interviews.

 My favourite part of the book is the detailed reference guide.
 We know the best crew houses, crew agencies and training schools.
 We either used them personally or have friends who did.
 Don’t waste time finding misleading information online, use our tried and tested companies to start your career.
 Do you want to know which doctors do the ENG1?
 We have listed where you can find qualified ENG 1 doctors around the world.